Transaction Retry Architecture With Retry Coordinator

 -

-New Orchestrator instances starting up will fail to obtain a Slave assignment.
+New Orchestrator instances starting up will fail to obtain a Retry-Coordinator-Slave assignment.

 |

-The Agent Slave is a dedicated infrastructure service — a small, lightweight process that you deploy alongside your microservice.
+The Retry-Coordinator-Slave is a dedicated infrastructure service — a small, lightweight process deployed alongside your microservice.
 It has no awareness of your business logic whatsoever.
 It does not touch the transaction database.
-It does not execute any transactions.
+It does not execute transactions.

-Its entire purpose is to act as a distribution bridge between the Retry-Coordinator-Master and the Orchestrator instances.
-Think of it as a relay station: it receives a large token range from the Master and breaks it into smaller, non-overlapping sub-ranges, one for each Orchestrator instance it is serving.
+Its entire purpose is to act as a distribution bridge between the Retry-Coordinator-Master and the Orchestrator instances: it receives a large token range from the Master and breaks it into smaller, non-overlapping sub-ranges, one for each connected Orchestrator.

 Step 1 — Register with the Master.

 Step 2 — Receive a token range slice.
-Every 30 seconds the Master publishes updated token range assignments.
-The Slave receives its slice — a contiguous portion of the full 64-bit token ring — and is told which minute that slice is valid for.
+Every 30 seconds the Master publishes updated ranges.
+The Retry-Coordinator-Slave receives its slice — a contiguous portion of the full 64-bit ring — and is told which minute that slice is valid for.

 Step 3 — Accept Orchestrator registrations.
-When an Orchestrator instance starts up, it connects to the Slave and subscribes.
-The Slave records this Orchestrator in its local registry.
+When an Orchestrator starts up and connects, the Retry-Coordinator-Slave records it in its local registry.

 Step 4 — Divide and deliver.
-With its own slice in hand and a list of connected Orchestrators, the Slave divides the slice equally — one non-overlapping sub-range per Orchestrator — and pushes each sub-range to the respective Orchestrator instance over the persistent stream.
+With its slice in hand and a list of connected Orchestrators, the Retry-Coordinator-Slave divides the slice equally — one non-overlapping sub-range per Orchestrator — and pushes each sub-range to the respective Orchestrator over the persistent stream.

-That is it.
-The Slave repeats this cycle every minute, keeping every connected Orchestrator informed of its current retry ownership window.
+This cycle repeats every minute, keeping every connected Orchestrator informed of its current retry ownership window.

 Your service pods (Orchestrators) come and go frequently — they restart on deployments, scale up under load, scale down at night.
 If the Master had to track every individual pod, it would be overwhelmed with registration and deregistration events and would constantly be recalculating the entire ring.

-The Agent Slave acts as a buffer.
-The Master only needs to track a small, stable set of Slave nodes.
-All the volatility of your application pods is absorbed within the Slave, which quietly adjusts its sub-range distribution whenever an Orchestrator joins or leaves — without disturbing the Master at all.
+The Retry-Coordinator-Slave acts as a buffer.
+The Master only needs to track a small, stable set of Retry-Coordinator-Slave nodes.
+All the volatility of your application pods is absorbed by the Retry-Coordinator-Slave, which quietly adjusts its sub-range distribution whenever an Orchestrator joins or leaves — without disturbing the Master at all.

 -